yashoswalyo/MERGE-BOT/README.md

 - FEATURES:
 + (new) Option to add multiple audio tracks to telegram video
-+ Option to add multiple subtitles to telegram video
++ (new) Option to add multiple subtitles to telegram video
 + Upload Files to Drive (Send your rclone config to bot)
 #  1. Send your rclone config to bot.
 #  2. Then send videos to merge, after you tap "Merge Now", upload to drive option will available.